Senaith/Project-1-Web-stack-implementation-on-aws/README.md

 Let's begin our installation.

 Step 1:
-To start with, run these three commans at once on your terminal.
+To start with, run these three commands at once on your terminal.

 ![step36](https://user-images.githubusercontent.com/91766546/155537883-1fabfdb1-50d1-4ea6-9a5a-3d426acdb48f.png)